 How Is Pitch Different from Roof Slope?

-You may notice that in many instances that the term slope is used instead of – or interchageably with – pitch when describing the roof’s slant.
-However, they are distinct from each other and don not mean the same things.
+You may notice that in many instances the term slope is used instead of – or interchangeably with – pitch when describing the roof’s slant.
+However, they are different from each other and do not mean the same things.

-Pitch is the measurement of the rise of the roof – or ridge height – to the span, which is the distance from one wall’s top plate to another wall’s top plate and stretches across the width of the roof.
+The pitch of a roof is the measurement of the rise of the roof – or ridge height – to the span, which is the distance from one wall’s top plate to another wall’s top plate and stretches across the width of the roof.
 A roof that rises 5 feet over a 30-foot span has a “1 to 6 pitch,” which can be written as a fraction: 1/6 pitch.
-A roof that has a ridge height of 10 feet over a 30-foot span has a 1 to 3 pitch, or 1/3 pitch.
+One that has a ridge height of 10 feet over a 30-foot span has a 1 to 3 pitch, or 1/3 pitch.
 The larger the fraction, the steeper the roof.
 Pitch relates more to the actual house construction and is really meaningful only to framers.

-Slope is the measurement of the rise of the roof in relation to its run, which is the distance from the outside of one wall’s top plate to a point directly below the center of the ridge, and it denotes the number of inches the roof rises vertically for every foot it extends horizontally.
+The slope of a roof is the measurement of the rise of the roof in relation to its run, which is the distance from the outside of one wall’s top plate to a point directly below the center of the ridge, and it denotes the number of inches the roof rises vertically for every foot it extends horizontally.
 For example, a “6 in 12” roof is one that rises six inches per 12 inches of horizontal run.
 In residential homes, the most common roof slopes range between 4 in 12 and 6 in 12.
-The higher the first number, the steeper the roof and the more visually appealing it is.
-While pitch is expressed as a fraction, roof slope is commonly represented in a ratio format – as in inches per foot (3:12, 4:12, 6:12) – or as the phrase “3 in 12,” “4 in 12,” “6 in 12,” and so on.
-Sometimes you’ll see slope expressed as fraction – 3/12, 4/12, 6/12 – but this is actually incorrect.
+The higher the first number, the steeper and the more visually appealing it is.
+While the pitch is expressed as a fraction, roof slope is commonly represented in a ratio format – as in inches per foot (3:12, 4:12, 6:12) – or as the phrase “3 in 12,” “4 in 12,” “6 in 12,” and so on.
+Sometimes you’ll see the slope expressed as a fraction – 3/12, 4/12, 6/12 – but this is actually incorrect.

 In this diagram of a gable roof, you see an illustration of the relationship among rise, run, and span.
-Visualize the roof slope as a right triangle.
-See the arrows that mark the run (distance from the outside of the wall) to the vertical rise (the point directly above the end of the run) that form two sides of the right triangle.
-The roof pitch – on the other hand – measures the rise of the roof to the span (the distance from one wall to another wall) and stretches the across the entire width of the roof.
+Visualize the roof slope as a right triangle with a 90-degree angle at the center.
+See the arrows that mark the run (the horizontal measurement of the distance from the outside of the wall) to the vertical rise (the point directly above the end of the run) that form two sides of the right triangle.
+The roof pitch – on the other hand – measures the rise of the roof to the span (the distance from one wall to another wall) and stretches across the entire width of the roof.
 See the arrows designating the span in relation to the vertical rise, or height of the ridge beam (source: International Association of Certified Home Inspectors).